 4. Learn how to optimize the video so it can be easier to locate in YouTube and Google searches.

 5. Obtain links to the video so others can locate it and place the links on your blog, Facebook, Twitter, email messages, your email newsletter or your LinkedIn page.
 Try to spike traffic when the video is first posted on YouTube by promoting it as much as you can.
 Spiking your traffic when it is first posted onto YouTube will elevate it in YouTube search results.

 The best advice of all is to get started – and start small.
 If you or your firm does not own a camera, borrow one and try producing your own short video.
 Show the video to a few colleagues and clients to get their opinions about its value and then begin marketing it by placing it on YouTube and promoting it in your own efforts.
 You’ll be surprised by the attention and possible business you’ll get!

 About the Author

 Hugh Duffy is Chief Marketing Officer and co-founder of Build Your Firm, an accounting practice marketing, accounting website development and professional coaching firm.
-Hugh teaches a series of Accounting Marketing Workshops and Marketing Webinars; has a LinkedIn Discussion Group called Modern Marketing Methods for Accountants; and is frequently published in various accounting publications.
+Hugh has taught a series of Accounting Marketing Workshops and Marketing Webinars; has a LinkedIn Discussion Group called Modern Marketing Methods for Accountants; and is frequently published in various accounting publications.
 He can be reached at 888-999-9800 x151, or at [email protected].